Housing options under the NDIS

 Private renting may also give you greater choice over who you live with and where you live e.g. close to work, close to public transport and other community activities you may participate in.

-Private rentals that are older may not be as accessible as you require, so think about what you need now but also what you may need in 12 months’ time e.g. is it wheelchair accessible, will you need to modify the bathrooms.
-Home modifications – such as installing handrails or ramps – may be funded under the NDIS but they will need to be approved by your landlord beforehand.
+Private rentals that are older may not be as accessible as you require, so think about what you need now but also what you may need in 12 months’ time or further afield e.g. whether it is wheelchair accessible, whether you may need to modify the bathroom.

-The funding for these items vary in the NDIS price guide and are dependent upon the level of needs, as well as the number of people living in the shared setting.
+The funding for these items vary in the NDIS price guide and are dependent upon the level of support required, as well as the number of people living in the shared setting.
 There are three levels available*:

-Lower needs – provides supervision of living arrangements and is not usually provided 24/7.
+- Lower need – provides supervision of living arrangements and is not usually provided 24/7.

-Standard needs – provides 24/7 support including active assistance and/or supervision of most daily tasks, overnight sleepovers (inactive).
+- Standard need – provides 24/7 support including active assistance and/or supervision of most daily tasks, overnight sleepovers.

-Higher needs – provides highly frequent (at least 1 instance per shift) assistance to the individual with: managing challenging behaviours that require intensive positive behaviour support, continual active assistance with all daily tasks, active management of complex medical needs such as ventilation, active support 24/7 including overnight.
+- Complex need – provides highly frequent assistance to the individual with: managing challenging behaviours that require intensive positive behaviour support, continual active assistance with all daily tasks, active management of complex medical needs, active support 24/7 including overnight.

 *for full descriptions of these categories, please consult the NDIS Price Guide.

-In summary, housing is most definitely not one-size fits all for people with a disability and their families, it’s important to have an idea about what you would like before you attend your planning meeting.
-The NDIS certainly brings incredible opportunities to live more independently and in ways that had not been an option previously.
+The NDIS certainly brings incredible opportunities to live more independently and in ways that have not been an option previously.

 For more information on your housing options under the NDIS, call the National Disability Insurance Agency on 1800 800 110.